superpandas-ai/awshack_app/README.md

-# 📦 Streamlit App Starter Kit
+# 📦 Hallo!
+Helpers Streamlit App
 ```
-⬆️ (Replace above with your app's name)
 ```

+## Installation and Usage
+First install the python requirements using `pip install -r requirements.txt` You will need AWS Credentials to run the app
-Description of the app ...
+Then run the app using `streamlit run streamlit_app.py`

 ## Demo App